 Air New Zealand international group general manager Ed Sims said travellers faced "a very uncertain situation", and customers heading to Britain were urged to defer their plans and not go on their flights.
 The airline is accommodating stranded passengers in hotels.

 Air New Zealand was expecting to be updated on the situation about 6pm NZT.

 In Christchurch, a London-bound Singapore Airlines plane left this morning for Singapore.
-An Emirates flight to London via Sydney, Bangkok and Dubai remains on schedule to leave at 3.55pm.
+An Emirates flight to London via Sydney, Bangkok and Dubai left this afternoon.

 Flights scheduled to land in Britain continued to leave Auckland International Airport last night and this morning.

 An airport spokesman said airlines were trying to get their planes as close to their destinations as possible before grounding them.